dalmanza/web-app-be/README.md

     7. Gradle
     8. Docker

-   The time it took me to develop the entire application was around 6/7 hrs.
+   The total time it took me to develop the entire application was around 6/7 hrs.
 What it took me the most was
      the Twiter api integration